Persian verbs: Simple present

 The negative is made with the prefix نه ne-, which is stressed: من نمیکنم man nemikonam 'I don't do'.

-In classical Persian the present tense is often found without the prefix mi-, but in modern Persian mi- is always added except in the verb dāštan 'to have', where it is usually omitted.
+In classical Persian the simple present is often found without the prefix mi-, but in modern Persian mi- is always added except in the verb dāštan 'to have', where it is usually omitted.

-The present tense has various present meanings (general, habitual, progressive, performative); it can also have a future meaning (see below).
-Colloquially the present tense can also be used as a historical present when narrating events of the past, especially when relating events which occurred suddenly or unexpectedly.
+The simple present has various present meanings (general, habitual, progressive, performative); it can also have a future meaning (see below).
+Colloquially the simple present can also be used as a historical present when narrating events of the past, especially when relating events which occurred suddenly or unexpectedly.